 The grounds are quite large, at 74 acres (30 hectares), so I’d advise wearing suitable footwear if you’re going walking.
 Alternatively, thongs and a picnic basket can be a great choice for lunch, general relaxation, or even, dare I say it, a date.

-For the most part the gardens are open and grassy, but there are a number of different areas/regions whic are home to different displays and different kinds of plants.
-The vast array of colours likely change depeding on the time of year, but when I visited during Aussie winter they were still vibrant, albeit it was slightly cooler than you might expect in January.
+For the most part, the gardens are open and grassy.
+Several different areas/regions of the gardens are home to various displays and different kinds of plants.
+The vast array of colours likely change depending on the time of year.
+When I visited the botanic garden during the Australian winter, they were still vibrant.
+Albeit, slightly cooler than you might expect in January.

-A large portion of my time in the gardens was in the company of Travis, which is how I managed to get these shady looking photographs after escaping from the clutches of a large group of Japanese tourists.
+A large part of my time in the gardens was in the company of Travis.
+That is how I managed to get these shady looking photographs after escaping from the clutches of a large group of Japanese tourists.
 Note that I cropped my face out of it!

 We also managed to find only the third spider I found in Australia, after one in the Daintree near Cairns, and a runaway redback in Melbourne.
-Poor little fella didn’t get a word in before I papped him.
+The poor little fella didn’t get a word in before I papped him.

-If you’re planning to spend any time in Sydney for New Years Eve, it’s definitely worth finding the time to explore.
+If you’re planning to spend any time in Sydney for New Year’s Eve, it’s worth finding the time to explore.
 As with most of the coastline, you’ll need to get in early or risk losing your space.
-You can see what happened in 2017, and register any interest for NYE 2018.
-I’d suggest taking a morning stroll and boarding a boat the celebrate but you needn’t wait for NYE to visit the gardens.
+You can see what happened in 2017.
+I’d suggest taking a morning stroll and boarding a boat to celebrate, but you needn’t wait for NYE to visit the gardens.